Care of silk christening gowns and romper suits

 Avoid contact with metal fastenings or hangers which may corrode.

-Your gown should be stored in a cool, dry, well ventilated environment, not subject to wide temperature fluctuations and away from the light.
+You should store your gown in a cool, dry, well ventilated environment, not subject to wide temperature fluctuations and away from the light.

 Check your gown once a year.
 Wash and replace any cotton wrappings.
 Repack the gown with the folds rearranged.